wp-plugins/wpsso/readme.txt

 = Custom Contacts =

-WPSSO includes <a href="https://developers.google.com/structured-data/customize/social-profiles">author social profiles in schema.org JSON-LD markup for Google Search results</a>, including the author's website URL, image, and all listed contact URLs.
+WPSSO includes <a href="https://developers.google.com/structured-data/customize/social-profiles">author social profiles markup in schema.org JSON-LD format for Google Search results</a>, including the author's website URL, image, and all listed contact URLs.

 WPSSO (Pro version) allows you to customize the field names, label, and add/remove the following contacts from the user profile page: